 MailChimp email creation is quick and easy due to the “drag and drop” nature of the platform.
 Emails can be created using predesigned templates or custom templates and images can be resized and edited directly in the platform.

-If you are willing to deal with the double opt-in limitation, or use a third party to change it, MailChimp offers great value for the price.
+Overall, MailChimp offers great value for the price.
 You can get started with a “Forever Free” MailChimp account here.

 GetResponse has become a popular email marketing tool for small businesses.
 They offer a free 30-day trial and low-cost monthly plans starting at $15 per month.
 They do not have any monthly sending limits and plans are offered on a month-to-month basis; however, if you sign up for an annual plan, you can get a discount.